snoweye/pbdZMQ/README.md

 The primary focus of pbdZMQ is for building client/server interfaces for R.  An example of this can be found in the pbdCS package, which uses this model to control batch MPI servers interactively.
+There are also several illustrative examples in the pbdZMQ package vignette.

 The basic idea is that you need a server R process, and a separate client R process.
 For demonstration/simplicity, assume they are both running on the same machine.

 #### Setting Up The Server